 Wind power is produced by turbines: wind forces the turbine to move, which in turn generates energy.
 Here’s a fun nugget: the UK is home to the largest offshore wind farm in the world (well, we’ve got to take advantage of all that windy coastline, don’t we?!) although turbines can also be installed small-scale on your property, too.

-Solar power is created through smart pieces of technology called solar panels, which absorb the sun’s rays and convert them to energy.
+Solar power is generated using solar panels, which absorb the sun’s rays and convert them to energy.
 These panels can be huge, as seen in their thousands on large-scale solar farms abroad (where there’s considerably more sunshine!) or small enough to fit on the roof of your house or car.

 There are a few other ways of creating renewable energy.
 Tidal power is generated by the force of the tides being converted into energy, and is in fact more predictable than soolar and wind energy.
 Hydroelectric power takes advantage of moving water to generate electricity; on a grand scale, this is what’s going on at river dams.
 There’s also geothermal power, which uses the heat in the earth’s core to generate energy, and biomass power, made from burning natural matter like manure and wood.